brunopacheco1/brunopacheco1.github.io/content/about.md

----
-title: "About"
-date: 2019-10-28T19:25:02+02:00
++++
+menus = 'main'
+title = 'About'
+date = 2024-10-24T19:25:02+02:00
-draft: false
+draft = false
----
++++

-As a software engineer with 15 years of experience, I have a strong foundation in various programming languages and technologies.
+I have a strong foundation in various programming languages and technologies.
 I am a fast learner who is able to quickly pick up new skills and adapt to new environments.

 I am also known for my reliability and speed as a coder, consistently delivering high-quality work on time.